ramontayag/ramontayag.github.io/source/2021-04-04-bitcoin-as-a-financial-asset.html.markdown

 You already see this shift happening to [private and publicly traded companies](https://bitcointreasuries.org/) and [insurance companies](https://seekingalpha.com/news/3671187-new-york-life-ceo-ted-mathas-warms-to-bitcoin-joins-nydig).

-If Bitcoin received 5% percent of this *alone*, not accounting for any store of value premium taken from other assets, Bitcoin would have a market cap of $5 trillion or a little above $238,000 per Bitcoin.
+If Bitcoin was allocated 5% percent of this *alone*, not accounting for any store of value premium taken from other assets, Bitcoin would have a market cap of $5 trillion or a little above $238,000 per Bitcoin.

 ## Global Reserve Asset